pjox/cc-downloader/README.md

 # CC-Downloader

 This is an experimental polite downloader for Common Crawl data writter in `rust`.
-Currently it downloads Common Crawl data from the Cloudfront.
+This tool is intended for use outside of AWS.

 ## Todo